jaydenmilne/CS340/docs/chat-commands.md

     "sequenceNum": "{Sequence number assigned by the server for ordering}" }
 ```
+If the server wants to send a system message to the clients, it should use `userId: -1` and `username` can be whatever the server wants.
 ## Commands

 | Command                                | [Type](protocol.md#terminology)  | Related Commands |